rust-lang/reference/src/expressions.md

 parenthesized expression-list (the latter is always a [method call expression](#method-call-expressions)).
 A field expression denotes a field of a [struct](types.html#struct-types).
-To call a function stored in a struct parentheses are needed around the field epression
+To call a function stored in a struct parentheses are needed around the field expression

 ```rust,ignore
 mystruct.myfield;